SnekOfSpice/shitty-gal-jam/README.md

 - [Discord](https://discord.gg/w9bWyUjAJT)
 - Contact me on hellsite [Twitter](https://x.com/SnekOfSpice)
 - Use the [GitHub Issues](https://github.com/SnekOfSpice/dialog-editor/issues) for bugs, feedback, and other issues you have with DIISIS

+# License & Source
+Find the source code and license and demos on [GitHub](https://github.com/SnekOfSpice/dialog-editor).

+DIISIS is distributed under the Cooperative Non-Violent Public License v7.
+It's open source and non-free.
+(Fuck corpos, fascists, and other oppressive forces like them.)